Test out the kids’ gumboots with a splash in the mud at one of Adelaide’s parks. Here’s where we suggest.

 1. Morialta Conservation Park

-Morialta Recreation Area near the corner of Stradbroke Road and Wandilla Drive at Morialta Conservation Park is our favourite splashy spot, combining the shallows of Fourth Creek, the epic Mukanthia nature playspace, sheltered areas, easy access to public transport, local cycling trails, parking and public toilets.
+Morialta Recreation Area near the corner of Stradbroke Road and Wandilla Drive at Morialta Conservation Park in Adelaide's east is our favourite splashy spot, combining the shallows of Fourth Creek, the epic Mukanthia nature playspace, sheltered areas, easy access to public transport, local cycling trails, parking and public toilets.

 Water levels vary with rainfall, but there can be smaller, shallower tributaries running off the creek at the eastern end of the recreation area.
 The sides of the creek often widen to pebbly spots where you can pick up rocks to chuck in the water with a satisfying plonk.